Writers find the middle of novels intimidating to plot.

 That's the end of the middle.

-The character-first approach helps you navigate this middle by breaking the character's journey down into different stages.
+The character-first approach helps you navigate this middle by breaking the character's journey down into different stages (four, in fact).
 In other words: by designing the middle around your character's stage by stage realisation of the real plot, we make it easy for the reader to feel and enjoy the story.

 We also make it easier for you, the writer, to keep track of your (previously messy) middle and tell a great story.